tamimmurad/Viral_Protein_Clusters_Reps/README.md

 # Viral Proteins Cluster Representative Proteins

 ## Description
-This repository contains python scripts to get one protein (representative) for each protein clusters in viruses.
+This repository contains python scripts to get one protein (representative) for each protein clusters in viruses from NCBI clusters DB.
 Also, one text file with all viral protein clusters Cluster_ACCNs.txt and the resulting reps in rep_Proteins.csv.
 The data was extracted from the NCBI Protein Clusters DB data available and can be found under the link: https://ftp.ncbi.nih.gov/genomes/CLUSTERS/